Ebaka716/designSystem/memory-bank/activeContext.md

 - The testing page (`src/app/testing/page.tsx`) needs to be a client component (`'use client';`) due to the use of `useState` and the sidebar context.
 - Using CSS Grid for complex layout structures within components (e.g., new `RowV1`).
 - Wrapping icons in styled `span` elements can be a workaround for `React.cloneElement` type issues with certain icon libraries/types.
+- The build server error message for the import seems highly persistent and may require restarting the dev server or clearing caches after fixing the import path.

 ## Patterns & Preferences
 - Following shadcn/ui conventions (`cn` utility, `cva` for variants).